Chemical formula: C₂₇H₂₃F₂N₃O₇S Molecular mass: 571.55 g/mol

 Following a single oral administration of 40 mg of [14C]-labeled baloxavir marboxil, the proportion of total radioactivity excreted in faeces was 80.1% of the administered dose, with the urine accounting for 14.7% (3.3% and 48.7% of the administered dose was excreted as baloxavir in urine and faeces respectively).

-The apparent terminal elimination half-life (t1/2,z) of baloxavir after a single oral administration of baloxavir marboxil is 79.1 hours in Caucasian subjects.
+Population PK analyses estimated an apparent oral clearance (CL/F) of 5.47 L/h and 11.02 L/h for baloxavir in the Asian and non-Asian populations, respectively.
+The apparent terminal elimination half-life (t1/2,z) of baloxavir after a single oral administration of baloxavir marboxil is 79.1, 50.3 and 29.4 hours in Caucasian adults, adolescent and paediatric subjects, respectively.

 Following single oral administration of baloxavir marboxil, baloxavir exhibits linear pharmacokinetics within the dose range of 6 mg to 80 mg.

-Body weight is a significant covariate for baloxavir pharmacokinetics based on the population pharmacokinetic analysis.
-Dosing recommendations for baloxavir marboxil are based on body weight.
+Body weight is a significant covariate for baloxavir pharmacokinetics based on the population pharmacokinetic analysis, independently of age.
+Dosing recommendations for baloxavir marboxil are based on body weight in both adult and paediatric patients.

 A population pharmacokinetic analysis did not identify a clinically meaningful effect of gender on the pharmacokinetics of baloxavir.
 No dose adjustment based on gender is required.

-Based on a population pharmacokinetic analysis, race is a covariate on oral clearance (CL/F) of baloxavir in addition to body weight; however, no dose adjustment of baloxavir marboxil based on race is required.
+Based on a population pharmacokinetic analysis, race is an age-independent covariate on oral clearance (CL/F) of baloxavir in addition to body weight; however, no dose adjustment of baloxavir marboxil based on race is required.

-A population pharmacokinetic analysis using plasma baloxavir concentrations from clinical studies in subjects aged 12 to 64 years did not identify age as a relevant covariate on the pharmacokinetics of baloxavir.
+A population pharmacokinetic analysis using plasma baloxavir concentrations from clinical studies in subjects aged 1 to 64 years did not identify age as a relevant covariate on the pharmacokinetics of baloxavir.
+In a population PK analysis including 57 paediatric patients under 1 year of age, age significantly influenced baloxavir CL/F; a maturation half-life of 38.3 weeks was estimated.
+However, no dose adjustment of baloxavir marboxil based on age is required.

 Pharmacokinetic data collected in 181 patients aged ≥65 years show that exposure to baloxavir in the plasma was similar to that in patients aged ≥12 to 64 years.